 The HSPT is an admissions test designed to predict your success.
 Your results are used to judge whether or not you have the knowledge and aptitude needed to continue with your education at your chosen school.
 Because your success depends on your efforts, it is important that you have the right tools to guide you down the study path.

-Mometrix Test Preparation offers a study guide, step-by-step video tutorials, and flashcards that comprehensively cover each topic and concept to lead you through a study plan designed to let your scholastic aptitude shine.
+Mometrix Test Preparation offers a study guide, online course, and flashcards that comprehensively cover each topic and concept to lead you through a study plan designed to let your scholastic aptitude shine.
 By using the exhaustive tools offered by Mometrix, you will create a plan that will guide you to the best score you can receive.
 Try them today!